 My Personal Suggestions

-Right, although where one should go on their first trip to Latin America is entirely subjective, I have found that there are a few countries that seem to tick the boxes for most people.
+Right, although where one should go on their first trip to Latin America is entirely subjective, I have found that there are a few countries that I get asked about more than others.

 Venezuela is far too dangerous at the moment

-Nicaragua, while nice, is lacking in infrastructure…and UBER
+Nicaragua, while nice, is lacking in the infrastructure department

 Suriname, Paraguay and Guyana are expensive to get to if you’re on a budget

-With this in mind (focusing on metropolises as opposed to smaller destinations), the three countries I’ve found are the best fit for most people, as well as the three countries I’ve been emailed most about are…
+With all this in mind the five countries five countries I’ve been emailed most about are…

 Here’s why I think these countries are a good fit.